-In order for the filing you make to maintain the original filing date of your Australian trademark application, the filing(s) whether via path 1 or 2, above, must be made within 6 months of the original filing date of your Australian trademark application.
+In order for the filing that you make to retain the original filing date of your Australian trade mark application, the filing(s) whether via path 1 or 2 above must be made within 6 months of the original filing date of your Australian trade mark application.

-A Madrid international trademark application is a simpler and less expensive way of seeking trade mark protection overseas and presents several advantages:
+A Madrid Protocol international trade mark application is a simpler and less expensive way of seeking trade mark protection overseas.
+Trade mark application through the Madrid Protocol offers and presents several advantages, such as:

 - It is in one language